mpetrekanics/futball/readme.txt

 // bugs
 - during the game, when you press the arrow key to move the ball around you it stops moving when the opponent change tactic
 - when a player reaches his designated position he keeps moving
+- hard to reproduce: sometimes, when choosing empty spaces the players running off the field

+I should rewrite interception like this:
+2 kinds of interception:
+- the ball directly hits a player
+- interception with random factor -> the longer the ball goes near a player the bigger chance there is to intercept the ball by the opponent
+- when the ball is intercepted the opponent will go for the ball (his nearest player)

+- the player who shot the ball should be a little slower
+- simplyfied goal calculation logic: factor + factor + factor
+- maybe slow down the player when he changes direction (90 degrees or more)
+- when a team scores a goal the opposite team should have the ball afterwards
+- shotstrength label near the rectangle
+- press enter to restart label after a goal